bpleines/magic_card_price_visualizer/README.md

 # Data Visualization Project

-This repo contains code used for a data visualization project using D3.
+This repo contains code used for a data visualization project featuring D3.

 ## Quick Start